About Us

 Strategy

-Foster the establishment of sustainable partnerships to develop and implement Food Safety training programs globally
+• Foster the establishment of sustainable partnerships for research, training, and outreach globally

-Develop and sustain educational resources to help train a skilled workforce in food safety and applied nutrition
+• Develop and expand the availability of educational resources for training in food safety and applied nutrition

-Expand global capacity building in food safety & risk analysis
+• Expand global capacity building in food safety & risk analysis through training initiatives